KellysWebDevs/inventory-app/README.md

 # Inventory App

-## An Inventory with barcode scanning capability.
+## An inventory app with barcode scanning capability.